vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 -   It requires a tunnel to execute the migration against the managed and brokered MySQL database.
-    Your platform operators will likely not allow and enable tunnelling on your TAS platform.
+    Your platform operators will likely not allow and enable tunneling on your TAS platform.

 -   It requires the `pal-tracker` application to be pushed *before* the